-The degree of improvement that can be achieved with scar revision will depend on the severity of your scarring, and the type, size and location of the scar.
+The degree of improvement that can be achieved with scar treatment will depend on the severity of your scarring, and the type, size and location of the scar.
 In some cases, a single technique may provide significant improvement.
-However, your plastic surgeon may recommend a combination of scar revision techniques to achieve the best results.
+However, your plastic surgeon may recommend a combination of scar treatment techniques to achieve the best results.

 Injectable treatments are often used to fill depressed or concave scars.
 Depending on the injectable substance used and your particular scar conditions, results may last from three months to several years.
 Therapy must be repeated to maintain results.
 One form of injection therapy uses steroidal-based compounds to reduce collagen formation and can alter the appearance, size and texture of raised scar tissue.

 Surface treatments are most often used for cosmetic improvement of scars.
 These methods can soften surface irregularities and reduce uneven pigmentation.
 Surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
 These treatment options include:

 - Dermabrasion is a mechanical polishing of the skin.

 - Laser or light therapy causes changes to the surface of the skin that allow new, healthy skin to form at the scar site.

 - Chemical peel solutions penetrate the skin’s surface to soften irregularities in texture and color.